fubar2/toolfactory-galaxy-docker/README.md

 on the command line to the executable.
 The tool builder must supply a suitable representative value for each one as the value to be used for the automated tool test.

-Once the form is completed, executing the ToolFactory will build a new XML tool wrapper including a functional test based on the sample settings and data.
+Once the form is completed, executing the TF will build a new XML tool wrapper including a functional test based on the sample settings and data.

 If the Planemo test passes, the tool can be optionally uploaded to the local Galaxy used in the image for more testing.